sandialabs/wiretap/README.md

 3. Copy the server command output that best suits the Server OS and run it on the Server machine
 4. On the Client, run `sudo wg-quick up ./wiretap_relay.conf && sudo wg-quick up ./wiretap.conf` to import the configs into Wireguard
 5. Confirm the handshake completed for both configs by running `sudo wg show` on the Client
-6. (Optional) Add more servers and clients as needed with the `wiretap add` subcommand
+6. (Optional) Add more servers and clients as needed with the `wiretap add` command

 See the [Usage section](#Usage) for more details.